-Periodic Lyapunov orbits can be computed using a high order analytic expansion (see Llibre et al., 1985).
-Their stable and unstable manifolds can be approximated as given in Parker and Chua (1989).
+Numerical Computation of Invariant Manifolds.
+Periodic Lyapunov orbits can be computed using a high order analytic expansion (see Llibre, Martinez, and Simó [1985]).
+Their stable and unstable manifolds can be approximated as given in Parker and Chua [1989].
 The basic idea is to linearize the equations of motion about the periodic orbit and then use the monodromy matrix provided by Floquet theory to generate a linear approximation of the periodic orbit's stable and unstable manifold.
 The linear approximation, in the form of a state vector, is numerically integrated in the nonlinear equations of motion to produce the approximation of the stable and unstable manifolds.